anhnguyendepocen/stat209-f18/_notes/class11-numeric-summaries.md

 a numeric variable.
 - Plot group-wise summary statistics using a violin or boxplot.

-## Mid-course survey summary

-Thank you all again for filling out the mid-course review forms.
-They were very helpful for me in planning the notes for the remainder of the semester.
-Some themes I saw:

--

-Additionally, I did take other one-off comments that were made under consideration even if not listed here.
-If you have any other comments or concerns, please still let me know!

 ## Motivation

 Graphics are an excellent way of summarizing and